- What is Inheritance in Java?

 Reusability: The name itself says reuse the repeated code in the programs.
 It is a mechanism to reuse existing code when you are creating new classes.

 It’s impossible to write java programs without using inheritance.
 Enhancing your Java skills by taking up a certificate course will help you power ahead in your career.
-This java programming free certificate course covers the fundamentals of the subject, including Arrays and Functions, and can help gain great clarity and build a strong foundation.
+This free java programming course with certificate covers the fundamentals of the subject, including Arrays and Functions, and can help gain great clarity and build a strong foundation.

 Types of Inheritance in Java